History of rail transport in Belgium: First railways

 In 1834, the Belgian government approved a plan to build a railway between Mons, and the port of Antwerp via Brussels at a cost of 150 million Belgian francs.
-The first stretch of the Belgian railway network, between northern Brussels and Mechelen, it was completed in 1835 and was the first steam passenger railway in continental Europe.
+The first stretch of the Belgian railway network, between northern Brussels and Mechelen, was completed in 1835 and was the first steam passenger railway in continental Europe.
 The line between Liège and Ostend meant that the country had a full rail network planned nearly from the outset.
 By 1836, the line to Antwerp had been completed and by 1843 the two main lines (which formed a rough north-south/east-west cross) had been finished while two other mainlines (Ghent - Kortrijk - Mouscron - Tournai (with an international line linking Mouscron with Lille) - Braine-le-Comte (on the Brussels - Mons line) - Manage (near La Louvière) - Charleroi - Namur) were added to this network and completed by 1843.
 In 1843, each provincial capital (save Arlon and Hasselt) had a railway station.

 Early Belgian railways were heavily influenced by British designs, and British technology and engineers were extremely important.
 The engineer George Stephenson travelled on the first train between Brussels-Mechelen in 1835, and his company provided the first three locomotives (based on the Rocket design) (Note: The three locomotives were named La Flèche ("Arrow"), L'Eléphant, and Stephenson, after their designer.
 The first Belgian-produced locomotives were used after 1835.) used on the line.
 The rapid expansion of the Belgian railways in the 1830s was one of the factors allowing Belgium to recover from an economic recession which it had experienced since the revolution and served as a major force in the Belgian Industrial Revolution.